-News hit the stands last week that Instagram updates will be trialled in Canada, which will see the app hiding the photos likes and video views of other users.
+News hit the stands last week that Instagram updates for 2019 and 2020 will be trialled in Canada, which will see the app hiding the photos likes and video views of other users.

 Everyone has been talking about it (by everyone I mean every Influencer I follow).
-What people might have not heard, is that this is just one of three Instagram updates that are possibly on their way to the social media app.
+What people might have not heard, is that this is just one of three Instagram updates that are possibly on their way to the social media app in 2019 and 2020.

 On April 30th, Instagram’s head Adam Mosseri said: “We want people to worry a little bit less about how many likes they’re getting on Instagram and spend a bit more time connecting with the people that they care about.”